Kathy Knecht for AZ Senate in LD 21 - General Election, November 6th, 2018

 Exemplify government of the people, for the people, by the people

-Kathy Knecht, an independent for 22 years, is an independent thinker, determined to represent all the stakeholders in our state and legislative district.
-She believes that true power rests with the people.
+I am an independent of 22 years and an independent thinker, determined to represent all the stakeholders in our state and legislative district.
+I believe that true power rests with the people.
 (And, that the people should not rest!)

-Kathy is a long-time public servant and volunteer with deep roots in the West Valley.
-She’s worked as a non-profit director, as an elected school board member and has served many non-profit boards and service groups in the community.
-She doesn’t make deals or do favors in exchange for influence and she doesn’t take campaign contributions in exchange for pushing bad policy.
-She just does the right thing.
-She answers to the people, not a political party and not to outside special interests.
+I am a long-time public servant and volunteer with deep roots in the West Valley.
+I have worked as a non-profit director, as an elected school board member and has served many non-profit boards and service groups in the community.
+I do not make deals or do favors in exchange for influence and I don't take campaign contributions in exchange for pushing bad policy.
+I believe in doing the right thing.
+I answer to the people, not a political party and not to outside special interests.

 Reverse the teacher crisis